-Harvest okra when the pods are 2 to 4 inches long.
+Harvest okra when pods are 1 to 4 inches long.
+Pods are ready for harvest about 60 days after sowing.

-Okra, sometimes called gumbo, is a summer and fall crop and pods are ready for harvest about 60 days after sowing.
+Okra, sometimes called gumbo, is a summer and fall crop.
 Okra flowers bloom for just one day and pods are ready for picking two or three days later.

-The more you pick okra the more you’ll get.
+- The more you pick okra the more you’ll get.
 When picked often, okra will keep producing until the first frost.

-Harvest okra pods using garden pruners or scissors leaving a short stub attached to the fruit.
+- Harvest okra pods using garden pruners or scissors leaving a short stub attached to the fruit.
 Contact with the stiff hairs on okra leaves can cause some people to itch; wear gloves and a long-sleeved shirt when you pick okra.

-Okra tastes best the day you pick it.
+- Okra tastes best the day you pick it.
 Use pods immediately or they will begin to lose quality and flavor.

-Okra does not store well, but if you must keep okra more than a day or two store pods in a perforated plastic bag in the vegetable crisper section of the refrigerator.
+- Okra does not store well, but if you must keep okra more than a day or two, store pods in a perforated plastic bag in the vegetable crisper section of the refrigerator.

 More okra tips at: How to Grow Okra.